Sunday, September 27, 2009

 Recently I spent time in Montana, in Lincoln at my brother's spacious property and house.
 There is a valley with foothills to the Rockies the side of the house faces.
 I wanted to catch that scene over the little pines growing in their acreage ....
 I got verbal description, tried very ardently to hold the camera straight, held my breath and snapped the shutter.
 I took three photos as I wasn't quite sure how my shots would turn out.

-At the end of the film, Inez poses by a garden bed while windchimes reflect a ghostly sunlight.
+Inez posing by a garden bed while windchimes reflect a ghostly sunlight - trim end of film

 I also, when we were leaving, wanted a shot or two of my brother Jeff and his wife, my sissy, Sharon on their front porch veranda waving and holding each other.
 It was from a great distance as I wanted to have others see the greatness of the house, the prairie and the mountains.
 I had Jeff talk to me so I could find them and got the tiniest bit of audio description of the scene.
 I wanted an angle picture but I did not want the camera to tilt....
 It was very hard, I admit, and I was not confident of the shot at all so I took two.
 Infinity -- long photo -- shots are the most difficult for me.